 Step 3: Legal Proceedings and Enforcement

 Court proceedings in the jurisdiction with the best enforcement tools and access to the debtor's assets.
 For UAE-based assets, the enforcement toolkit (bank freezing, travel bans, asset attachment) is typically the most powerful option.
-For assets outside the UAE, coordinated proceedings in the relevant jurisdiction through the international network.

 Frequently Asked Questions